-- (4) Upon the notice of motion being given under subsection (3), the county assembly shall appoint a special committee of not more than nine of its members who shall- - (a) investigate the matter; and - (b) within fourteen days, report to the county assembly on whether or not it finds the particulars of each of the allegations against the member to have been substantiated. - (5) The clerk of the county assembly shall, at least seven days before the date on which the motion is to be moved in the assembly- - (a) serve the county executive committee member with a copy of the motion; and - (b) invite the county executive committee member to appear and be heard by the select committee on a specified date, time and place. - (6) If the select committee finds the allegations to be- - (a) unsubstantiated, no further proceedings shall be taken; or - (b) substantiated, the county assembly shall, after according the executive member an opportunity to be heard, vote on whether to approve the resolution requiring the county executive committee member to be dismissed. - (7) If more than two-thirds of the members of the county assembly support the motion for the removal of the executive committee member- - (a) the speaker of the county assembly shall submit the resolution to the Governor within three days of the resolution; and - (b) the Governor shall dismiss the member from the county executive committee, in writing, within two days of receipt of the resolution. - (8) The Governor shall inform the speaker of the county assembly when the dismissal has been effected and the Speaker shall communicate such dismissal to the county assembly.
+- (5) The County assembly shall dispose of the motion within fourteen days from the day the motion is moved. - (6) Upon the notice of motion being given under subsection (3), the county assembly shall appoint a special committee of not more than nine of its members who shall- - (a) investigate the matter; and - (b) within fourteen days, report to the county assembly on whether or not it finds the particulars of the allegations against the member to have been substantiated. - (7) The clerk of the county assembly shall, at least seven days before the date on which the motion is to be moved in the assembly- - (a) serve the county executive committee member with a copy of the motion; and - (b) invite the county executive committee member to appear and be heard by the select committee on a specified date, time and place. - (8) If the select committee finds any of the allegations to be- - (a) unsubstantiated, no further proceedings shall be taken in respect of that allegation; or - (b) substantiated, the county assembly shall- - (i) accord the county executive committee member an opportunity to be heard; and - (ii) vote whether to approve the resolution requiring the county executive committee member to be dismissed. - (9) If a resolution under subsection (8) (b) (ii) is supported by a simple majority of the members of the county assembly- - (a) the speaker of the county assembly shall submit the resolution to the Governor within three days of the resolution; and - (b) the Governor shall dismiss the member from the county executive committee, in writing, within two days of receipt of the resolution.

-- (9) If the vote under subsection (6) does not result in the removal of the county executive committee member- - (a) the county executive committee member shall continue in office; and - (b) a motion for the removal of that county executive committee member, on the same charges, shall not be re-introduced until after six months. - 29.
+- (10) The Governor shall inform the speaker of the county assembly when the dismissal has been effected and the Speaker shall communicate such dismissal to the county assembly. - (11) If the vote under subsection (8) does not result in the removal of the county executive committee member- - (a) the county executive committee member shall continue in office; and - (b) a motion for the removal of that county executive committee member may, subject to subsection (12), only be re-introduced in the county assembly on the expiry of ninety days from the date of the vote by the county assembly under subsection (8). - (12) A motion under subsection (11) (b) may only be reintroduced in the county assembly if it relates to different facts from those which formed the subject of the impeachment proceedings. - 29.
 (1) The county executive committee member has the right to appear and be represented before the select committee during its investigations.